Shiccovo/Shiccovo.github.io/_pages/about.md

 Recent Updates
 ======
-May 2025 -
+April 2024 - Excited to join Professor Qianwen Wang's lab and work together!

-It's an honor to represent UMN in the ICPC North America Championship! https://cse.umn.edu/cs/news/cse-undergraduate-team-advances-icpc-national-competition
+May 2023 - It's an honor to represent UMN in the ICPC North America Championship! https://cse.umn.edu/cs/news/cse-undergraduate-team-advances-icpc-national-competition

 Feb 2023 - Gold Medal in ICPC Regional Competition!
 And advance to the North American Championships.